Games Finder is a video game recommendation website launched in 2013 with a vision to create the number one destination

 Not only has Games Finder helped over 10 million gamers find their next video game title we’ve also been featured on the following digital properties for our reviews, games like pages and website in general.

 Want to learn more?
 See all of our Critic Scores on MobyGames, an example review on Neoseeker, read Samuel Franklin’s articles on GameSkinny, explore our recommended games in Steam’s Curator Program, find our newsworthy articles on N4G or read about our award recognition for being one of the top 25 useful gaming websites from Wibki or TechGumbo’s video on why we are one of the top 10 websites of 2019.

 About Samuel Franklin (Lead Editor & Founder)

 Samuel Franklin founded Games Finder and has since expanded the site to include a team of dedicated staff who themselves are passionate gamers.

-Samuel has been a gamer since a young age which has driven his appetite for all things video games, in particular supporting independent development through platforms such as Patreon and Kickstarter while watching ProductHunt closely for other opportunities.
+Samuel has been a gamer since a young age which has driven his appetite for all things video games, in particular supporting independent development through platforms such as Patreon and Kickstarter while watching the likes of ProductHunt closely for other opportunities.
 With a keen interest in a broad range of genres and publishing experience on YouTube and guest author websites Samuel launched Games Finder as a passion project to originally collate similar games for himself while completing his bachelor degree in business and communications.
 He currently serves as the Lead Editor with 10+ years experience in online publishing in the video game niche.